Resource efficiency and climate protection initiative

-- Several information and training activities with key actors from politics, business and science in Mexico, Argentina and Indonesia with a total of more than 150 participants have created awareness and capacities for the use of resource efficiency potentials for climate protection.
-The events were supported by the Federal Environment Agency, the International Resource Panel (IRP) and the German Centre for Resource Efficiency (VDI-ZRE).
+- Several information and training measures with key actors from politics, business and science in Mexico, Argentina and Indonesia with a total of over 150 participants have created awareness and built up capacities for using resource efficiency potentials for climate protection.
+The events were supported by the Federal Environment Agency (UBA), the International Resource Panel (IRP) and the German Center for Resource Efficiency (VDI-ZRE).

 - A study carried out with the support of the project on resource efficiency potential in priority economic sectors of the Mexican state of Guanajuato provided important foundations for anchoring resource efficiency in the government program ("Plan Estatal de Desarrollo Guanajuato 2040").
 In addition, the study started an ongoing dialogue between the public and the corporate sector to promote resource efficiency in companies, in which research institutions also participate.

 - In Argentina, the dialogue between private entrepreneurs and the Ministry of the Environment and the Economy, supported by the project, has shown that the contribution of companies to resource and climate protection is essential.
 A newly developed online-check offers companies a self-assessment tool with regard to contributions to resource and climate protection and a starting point for discussions with politicians about effective and targeted policy measures for industrial resource protection (and climate protection).

 - In Indonesia, the Environment Minister pursues the goal of integrating resource efficiency more closely into other policy areas.
 The project supported the Ministry of Environment through an inter-ministerial workshop resulting in a first resource efficiency policy action mapping.

 - A four-day study trip for 25 key players from the private and public sector from eleven emerging countries in November 2018 provided a platform for knowledge exchange and networking.
 The visit to the European Resource Forum allowed the participants to connect to the current international debate.